mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 The Spider Men flow is completed
 ```

 We saw how to handle an exception thrown during the lifecycle of a flow.
 However, in all the above examples, caught or not, the thrown exception ended the flow.
 What if we want to embrace that an operation can fail now and then, and we want to retry it?
 We can think of the call to an external service that requires communication over the net.
 The network connection can be temporarily broken, and the service may be unavailable due to high traffic.
 It's expected that making a new retry of the operation can solve the problem.
-The Kotlin coroutines library provides a function to retry the execution of a flow in case of an exception: the `retry` function.
+The Kotlin Coroutines library provides a function to retry the execution of a flow in case of an exception: the `retry` function.

 The `retry` function is defined as follows: